-- 1. Private Equity Case Materials (Donna M. Hitscherich © 2021) (the "PE Case Materials") which form the basis for the lecture notes for the class sessions - 2.
-C. Zeisberger, M. Prahl and B. White, Mastering Private Equity (Wiley 2017) (hereinafter "Mastering Private Equity") - 3.
-Articles posted to CANVAS or distributed by the professor prior to the class sessions (collectively, the "Articles") - 4.
+- 1. Private Equity Case Materials (Donna M. Hitscherich © 2021-2023) (the "PE Case Materials") which form the basis for the lecture notes for the class sessions - 2.
+Articles posted to CANVAS or distributed by the professor prior to the class sessions (collectively, the "Articles") - 3.
 Materials and assignments distributed by in-class speakers throughout the semester ("Practitioner Materials")